KeyurPayomatix/payomatix-php-sdk/Readme.md

 ]);

 /**
- * Optional: Add product details
- * Each item should include basic product info (name, quantity, price, imageUrl)
- * Displays a product list with following details on the checkout page if one or more products are passed.
+ * Optional.
+Contains a list of products to be displayed on the checkout page.
+ * Each product includes the name, quantity, price, and an image URL.
  */
 $transactionData->setProducts([
     [